 There are all sorts of magic circles across many traditions.
 For my work, I use one of two circles, depending on the situation.

 The first type of circle I use is for general work when I feel I need some extra protection.
-This is done by drawing a circle in the dirt with my Powwow cane or on the floor or cement with chalk while speaking directly to the force I'm calling on for protection (typically God).
-When I am finished, I thank God (or whoever offered the protection) and I erase the circle.
+This is done by drawing a circle in the dirt with my Powwow cane or on the floor or cement with chalk while speaking directly to who I'm calling on for protection (God, the angels, or a specific Saint).
+When I am finished, I thank God (or whichever Saint or Angel offered the protection) and I erase the circle.